The New Mexico Teaching and Certification Resource

 New Mexico Teacher Education Requirements

-The most direct way to fulfill the education requirements for becoming a teacher is to earn a bachelor’s or master’s degree from a regionally accredited college or university and complete an approved teacher education program.
+The most direct way to fulfill the education requirements for becoming a teacher in New Mexico is to earn a bachelor’s or master’s degree from a regionally accredited college or university and complete an approved teacher education program.
+This is known as the traditional pathway to licensure.
 It is highly recommended that candidates select a teacher preparation program approved by the state.
+Completing a state-approved program helps to ensure that you have met the specific education requirements for your desired endorsement area(s) and streamlines the licensure process.

 New Mexico Teacher Testing Requirements